What Is Google Consent Mode?

 If you don’t use a certified CMP partner or compatible consent banner to enable GCM v2, your site won’t receive any new data from EU/EEA visitors after that deadline.

-Termly’s Consent Manager is a Google-certified CMP Partner and fully integrates with Google Consent Mode v1 — it will enable you to implement GCM v2 before the March 2024 deadline.
+Termly’s Consent Manager is a Google CMP Partner with Gold status and fully integrates with Google Consent Mode v1 — it will enable you to implement GCM v2 before the March 2024 deadline.

 Your website visitors can save their consent preferences using the cookie banner, and GCM will work with those preferences.